Login | Register

 • Relax the knees.

-• Paddle centered at comfortable height and distance.
+• Paddle centered and extended at comfortable height and distance.

 • Limit paddle take-away and follow-through to hip/shoulder width.
 Too much take-away uses time you don't have and often leaves you with paddle out of position.